rancher-sandbox/cluster-api-provider-elemental/doc/AUTH.md

 Similarly to the registration tokens, host tokens are also in JWT format.
 The `elemental-agent` will always generate a new private signing key in a `private.key` file within its work directory.
 If no file exists, a new one is created, otherwise it's simply loaded.
-This gives the possibility of pre-creating a signing key before running `elemental-agent --register`.
+This gives the possibility of pre-creating a signing key before running `elemental-agent register`.
 The key must be an EdDSA key in PEM format.

 When registering a new `ElementalHost`, the agent will pass the public key that should be used to validate its signature and also a signed JWT so that the controller can validate the request.